sebcglbailey/framer-DesignComponents/README.md

 ## Constraints

-This module uses constraints by default, so you will need to include the [<code>Constraints.coffee</code>](Constraints.coffee) module otherwise it will not work.

-This module duplicates the constraints that you have set in design mode, to your new class, and all of its children.
-So that you can resize the parent and it will reflect in the positioning and sizing of the children.

-It also allows you to set up your own constraints within the code, using a simpler syntax than the native constraints.
+With this module comes the ability to set constraints to your layers in code as well as design.

+When oyu initiate an instance of your symbol, it will automatically copy over the constraints of the design layer, but you are now able to override these upon initialisation, and later.

 ### Setting constraints on a new layer